 Everyone loves tomato soup.
-But homemade tomato soup from fresh ripe tomatoes is sooooo much better than the canned.
+But homemade tomato soup from fresh ripe tomatoes in August is sooooo much better than the canned.
 And when you smoke the tomatoes, add some milk or cream, you enter a whole new dimension.

 This recipe takes some time but it is not hard and it is well worth the effort.
 You can serve it hot in winter or cold in summer, and it can be a meal all by itself.
 If you wish, serve a cup with Grilled Cheese Sandwich from the grill, garlic bread, or cornbread.

 By grilling the ingredients in this smoked tomato soup recipe, you are able to reach a depth of flavor that is sure to make it an instant classic.

 Preparation time.
 30 minutes total prep.
 90 minutes total cook time for the marinara sauce base.

 6 cups of Fired Up Marvelous Marinara Sauce (see note below)

 1 1/2 cups milk

 About the marinara.
 Instead of grilling the ingredients, for this recipe, I like to smoke the tomatoes, celery, onions, carrots, and garlic for 30 minutes at about 225°F.

 Optional.
 Sometimes I like to add one smoked red bell pepper before blending.
 You can use chicken or vegetable stock instead of some of the milk.
 If you wish stir in some hot pepper sauce.